Franconia, Virginia: History

 The Franconia Volunteer Fire Department was organized in 1934; its first firehouse, completed in 1937, stood where the government center is located today.
 Today the department continues to serve the community from two locations in the vicinity.

 Franconia is also the site of the Laurel Grove Colored School and Church, organized as a congregation of former slaves in the 1880s.
-The school site was deeded to the Virginia School System in 1881 by Georgianna and William Jasper for $10; the school served the community until 1932.
-In 1884 the couple provided another half-acre for a church to be built next to the school.
-Laurel Grove Baptist Church stood until being destroyed by an electrical fire in December 2004.
 The church cemetery still exists, as does the school building, which was honored in 2008 with the erection of a historical marker by the Fairfax County History Commission.
 A number of other churches have existed in the neighborhood over the years, including Sharon Chapel, founded in 1848 and counting Phillips Brooks among its early seminarians, and Olivet Episcopal Church.
 Adjacent to Sharon Chapel is a cemetery, one of several in the area; another marks the former site of Oak Grove plantation, which was demolished in 1996 to make way for an assisted living facility.
 Other cemeteries can be found along Beulah Street.

 The Franconia area is represented in the Virginia House of Delegates by Democrat Mark D. Sickles.
 Other residents have included former South Carolina Congressman William Waters Boyce, who purchased the house Ashland and 195 acres of farmland after the Civil War.

 The history of the Franconia community and the surrounding area is preserved and interpreted by the Franconia Museum, located in the Franconia Governmental Center.